anshpreetlayal/Chess_Game/README.md

 - Piece: Serves as the fundamental element within the system, placed on a GridBlock.
 This class is abstract.
 The derived classes (PawnPiece, KingPiece, QueenPiece, RookPiece, KnightPiece, BishopPiece) implement the abstract operations.
 - Board: A collection of 8×8 boxes encompassing all active chess pieces.
 - Player: Represents one of the players engaged in the game.
-- GameMove: Signifies a move in the game, holding information about the starting and ending grid block.
+- Game: Signifies a move in the game, holding information about the starting and ending grid block.
 Additionally, it tracks the player responsible for the move.
 - ChessGame: This class governs the game's progression.
 It manages all game moves, identifies the current turn's player, and records the game's final outcome.